suneeta-mall/suneeta-mall.github.io/_posts/2019-12-21-Reproducible-ml-research-n-industry.md

 in detail for deep-learning.

-Give ML models e.g. [(GAN)][gan_goodfellow] are being used to generate training data now, its all the more important reproducibility in their application is ensured.
-Lets say, we obtained near perfect golden goose model upon training.
+Give ML models e.g. [(GAN)][gan_goodfellow] are being used to generate training data now, its all the more important that reproducibility in such application is ensured.
+Lets say, we trained a near perfect golden goose model on data (including  some synthetic).
+But the storage caught proverbial fire, and we lost this golden goose model along with data.
-Storage caught proverbial fire, and we lost this golden goose model along with data. we had to regenerate the synthetic data and obtain same model but the synthetic data is not quite the same anymore and we lost the golden goose!
+Now, we have to regenerate the synthetic data and obtain same model but the synthetic data generation process is not quite reproducible.
+Thus, we lost the golden goose!

 ## Challenges in realizing reproducible ML